 1. They’re not always able to understand their feelings.

 They have a hard time understanding their own feelings as well as the reasons why they’re feeling them.
-The fact that they were raised in a family where they weren’t allowed to express their feelings is the reason why they often don’t feel comfortable showing their emotions to others.
+The fact that they have been raised in a family where they weren’t allowed to express their feelings is the reason why they often don’t feel comfortable showing their emotions to others.

 Therefore, they often suppress them or even pretend that they’re feeling something else.

 2. They often become anxious.

 People coming from toxic families often struggle with anxiety for no apparent reason.
 Perhaps they were punished for every mistake they made when they were kids by their parents, or maybe they weren’t allowed to hang out with friends, try things, and explore.

 Whatever the reason, these people often become fearful and anxious without being able to detect the reason for it.

 3. They have confidence issues.